 That said, the question remains: which one first?

 For a pig in a poke, you can pick from our Catalog of Plays, with links to scripts in our on-line collection.
 Beginners might select from modern classics (Category: Starters) or our List of Pulitzer Prize Plays.
 For a strict cold read, it should be one you and your group have never seen or read (although familiar pieces can be fun); otherwise, the choice is yours.

-If you’ve never read a play aloud with others—or if Time is an issue (never enough)—get your feet wet with Ten-Minute Plays.
-They may not be that great, but most are funny, some disturbing, and they’re over in no time.
+If you’ve never read a play aloud with others—or if Time is an issue (never enough)—get your feet wet with 10-Minute Plays.
+They may not be that great, but most are funny, some disturbing, and they’re over in no time at all.

 Considerations that might affect your choice are:

 One-acts (or a few 10-minute “shorts”) can be explored in an hour (over lunch).
 We only have a few in our collection, but an internet search for “One Act Plays on line” or “10 minute Plays” (with variations) will list hundreds.